 Interest in the possibility that a massive photon-like particle could exist has been piqued recently by suggestions from Arkani-Hamed et al. [1] and Pospelov and Ritz [2] and others that such a particle could mediate dark matter annihilations and account for recently observed electron/positron features in the cosmic rays, and perhaps even the putative DAMA dark matter annual modulation.
 The possible existence of a heavy photon was suggested earlier, however, especially by Holdom [3].
-He considered the possibility that Nature has additional U(1)'s, such as those suggested in string theories, which would naturally kinetically mix with the photon, generating a coupling between the new heavy photon(s) and electric charge of order 10-3 e.
-Since it does couple to electric charge, the heavy photon could be produced when suitably energetic electron beams bremstrahlung off heavy targets, albeit at rates strongly suppressed compared to expected QED processes.
-For heavy photons of mass ~100 MeV, preferred by those trying to account for the cosmic ray data and in line with more general considerations as well, the decay would be to ete; at higher masses other channels would open up.
-The signature for a heavy photon would be twofold: 1) a sharp bump in the e+e- invariant mass above the copious QED trident background; and 2) a secondary decay vertex, since the coupling can be weak enough to generate detectable lifetime effects.
-For heavy photons of mass between 100 MeV and 1 GeV, electron beams of ~few GeV can initiate heavy photon bremstrahlung.
+He considered the possibility that Nature has additional U(1)'s, such as those suggested in string theories, which would naturally kinetically mix with the photon, generating a coupling between the new heavy photon(s) and electric charge of εe , where $\varepsilon \sim 10^{-3}$.
+Since it does couple to electric charge, the heavy photon could be produced when suitably energetic electron beams bremsstrahlung off heavy targets, albeit at rates strongly suppressed compared to expected QED processes.
+For heavy photons of mass ~100 MeV, preferred by those trying to account for the cosmic ray data and in line with more general considerations as well, the decay would be to e+e+; at higher masses other channels would open up.
+The signature for a heavy photon would be twofold: 1) a sharp bump in the $e^{+e^{-1}}$ invariant mass above the copious QED trident background; and 2) a secondary decay vertex, since the coupling can be weak enough to generate detectable lifetime effects.
+For heavy photons of mass between 20 MeV and 1 GeV, electron beams of ~few GeV can initiate heavy photon bremsstrahlung.

 Figure 1.1.
-Existing heavy photon exclusion regions (gray), and proposed search regions for HPS (bold solid and dashed lines) and other future experiments (dotted lines) in the heavy photon mass-coupling plane.
+Existing heavy photon exclusion regions (gray), and proposed search regions for the HPS experiment in the heavy photon mass-coupling plane, where $\alpha'/\alpha \equiv \epsilon^2$.

 Existing constraints on heavy photon masses and couplings come from axion searches, the anomalous magnetic moments of the muon and electron, and direct searches for heavy photons in the B factory data [4].
-These constraints and the reach of the HPS and other proposed experiments are shown in Figure 1.1.
-Roughly speaking, heavy photons are allowed below a coupling strength of few x 10^{-3} and throughout the mass range of 50-1000 MeV/c2.
-As indicated in the figure, the Heavy Photon Search experiment will simultaneously explore two large regions of this parameter space.
+These constraints and the reach of the Heavy Photon Search (HPS) experiment are shown in Figure 1.1.
+Roughly speaking, heavy photons are allowed below a coupling strength of few x 10^{-3} and throughout the mass range of $20-1000 \text{ MeV/c}^2$.
+As indicated in the figure, the HPS experiment will simultaneously explore two large regions of this parameter space.
 One HPS search region focuses on a wide range of heavy photon masses and moderate couplings with a traditional bump-hunt search, which other experiments plan to probe as well.
-The other region is unique, and utilizes both invariant mass and separated decay vertex information to provide unparalleled sensitivity to small couplings over the mass range 50-250 MeV/c2.
+The other region is unique, and utilizes both invariant mass and separated decay vertex information to provide unparalleled sensitivity to small couplings over the mass range $20-250 \text{ MeV/c}^2$.